Gourav-334/Noteworks/x86 Assembly/Wikibook's AT&T GAS {O}/2) x86 Architecture.md

 ### <u>EFLAGS Register</u>

 - EFLAGS register has a capacity of storing 32-bits.
-- Each of it bit represents a different flag.
+- Each of its bit represents a different flag.

 ![EFLAGS Register](x86%20Assembly/Wikibook's%20AT&T%20GAS%20{O}/media/image1.png)